Our Crew Recommends...

 Drowning in Plastic

-"This is one of the rawest documentaries I have seen on the impact of plastic on our ecosystems.
+"A controversial docu-film which got everyone taking - this is one of the rawest documentaries on impact of plastic on our ecosystems.
 The plastic issue is big, it's widespread, with species around the world mistaking this hardy, man-made material as food, even sharing it with their young.
 Heart-breaking.
-You can't watch this and not want to change our world." says Holly, Clean Sailor founder
+You can't watch this and not want to change our world.

 A Voyage for Madmen - Peter Nichols